glowstick016/Playbook/Identity Access Management.md

     - Reimage the laptop to wipe it
     - Collect the monitor, keyboard, etc that they used
   5. Remove their system and name from our machine database

+Organize Users:
+  1. Implement group based policies
+    - PAM for Linux
+    - AD for Windows
+  2. Assign groups based on needed permissions
+    - General worker
+    - Elevated workers (IT)
+    - System Accounts
+    - System Admin Accounts
+    - Admin Accounts
+  3. Assign secure systems to keep the Admin account safe
+    - Secure long password
+    - 2FA+
+    - Password changes often especially when the team changes
+    - Limited amount of people know the password
+    - Log whenever the account is used